aiplanethub/5-week_Data_Science_Bootcamp/week-2/160-Day 1 and 2: Descriptive statistics, transformations & exploratory data analysis.md

 * Look at the above graphs.
 The actual data is scattered across a wide range.
 * Normalisation helps in bringing the whole data within a particular range.
-* Standardisation distributes the data in a manner such that it now has a mean of 0 and standard deviation of 1.
+* Standardisation distributes the data such that it now has a mean of 0 and a standard deviation of 1.

 ## EDA with Seaborn

-In today’s session, we’ll be performing EDA by visualising data with Seaborn (speciﬁcally with scatterplot, countplot, distplot, boxplot and heatmap).
+In today’s session, we’ll perform EDA by visualizing data with Seaborn (speciﬁcally with scatterplot, countplot, distplot, boxplot, and heatmap).

 Please go through the following material to understand these diﬀerent plots: